scireum/sirius-biz/src/main/java/sirius/biz/tycho/kb/markdown/README.md

 ### Images

-Standalone image paragraphs are handled by `KbaPreviewImageNodeRenderer` and rendered through `/taglib/k/previewImage.html.pasta`.
+Standalone image paragraphs are handled by `PreviewImageNodeRenderer` and rendered through `/taglib/k/previewImage.html.pasta`.

 The Markdown image destination becomes the image URL.
 The Markdown alt text becomes the preview title.
 The description